syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/row-auto-height.md

 **Note**: The property `IgnoreWhitespace` will be applicable only when `RowAutoHeight` feature is enabled in the Scheduler

+## How to limit maximum number of events to display

+By default, the scheduler will render the overlapping events based on the start and end time.
+Now we can customize the number of events displayed in a cell by using the `maxEventsPerRow` property grouped under the `views` property.
+The `maxEventsPerRow` property is only applicable for month, timeline month, and timeline year views.
+The following code example shows how to limit number of events displayed in a cell as follows.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/schedule/row-auto-height/max-events-per-row/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/row-auto-height/max-events-per-row/data.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/schedule/row-auto-height/max-events-per-row/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/row-auto-height/max-events-per-row/data.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

+> The property `maxEventsPerRow` will be applicable only when `rowAutoHeight` feature is disabled in the Scheduler.

 N> You can refer to our [ASP.NET MVC Scheduler](https://www.syncfusion.com/aspnet-mvc-ui-controls/scheduler) feature tour page for its groundbreaking feature representations.
 You can also explore our [ASP.NET MVC Scheduler](https://ej2.syncfusion.com/aspnetmvc/Schedule/Overview#/material) example to knows how to present and manipulate data.